hubert-mazur/Bash_scripts/README.md

 3. Compressing script

 --> `Packer.sh` is a funny script, that allows to compress given file as many times as your machine can stand!
-Useful for annoying your friends.
-Use wisely!

 One Argument is obligatory.
 Represents name of file that has to be compressed.
 Second argument is optional, represents how many times file will be compressed.